RIDICS/Authentication/README.md

 * Configure clients which can use this Authentication Service
   * Some values are preconfigured primarly for Development purposes
   * Remove all not valid clients

+## Troubleshooting

+* Not working login to Auth service on linux with application in insecure mode using `$env:ASPNETCORE_DISABLE_HTTPS_REDIRECT=true`
+  * Solution: Clear storage in Chrome in Application tab of the developer tools

+* Problem: YarnInstall (yarn) can not fetch/download packages
+  * Solution: Try to disable your firewall and rerun script.

+* Problem: Unable to start application in IIS.
+  * Check if ".NET Core Windows Server Hosting" is installed.
+  * Enable logging for additional info.

+* Problem: Logging doesn't work on IIS.
+  * System user IIS_IUSRS must has permission to write to "logs" folder.
+  * If app crash during start, additional logging can be enabled in web.config file by changing stdoutLogEnabled="false" attribute to true.

+* Problem: (IIS Express) Unable to start process dotnet.exe.
+The web server request failed with status code 403.
+  * Solution: Enable SSL for the project and set `applicationUrl` in `launchSettings.json` to use HTTPS version.

+* Problem: Load certificate from disk using X509Certificate2 constructor throws CryptographicException: Access denied (probably in IIS)
+  * Solution: Ensure that the X509KeyStorageFlags.UserKeySet flag is specified in constructor and set "Load User Profile" to True in Application Pool > Advanced Settings.

+* Problem: Logging doesn't work - no logs are appended to the log file.
+  * There exists two logging configurations, one for Microsoft Logging abstraction in appsettings.json and second for logging library NLog in NLog.config file.
+Both configurations are applied (as logical AND).

+* Problem: Communication with auth service failed with status 405.
+  * Solution: Ensure that `Common HTTP Features > WebDAV Publishing` is not installed in IIS.

+* Problem: Automatic logout from clients when user signs out from auth service does not work
+  * Solution: Check if every client has only one frontchannel logout uri specified, if there are more frontchannel logout uris for one client automatic logout wont work properly.

+* Problem: Application loads first page slowly when deployed to IIS (app is idle after some period of time).
+  * Solution: Change Application Pool settings: `Start Mode` to `AlwaysRunning` and `Idle Time-out (minutes)` to `0`.

+* Problem: Unable to login on production server if deployed behind proxy server (infinite redirect between WebHub and Authentication service).
+  * Solution: Ensure that time on all servers is synchronized and therefore the .AspNetCore.Correlation.OpenIdConnect cookie doesn't expire before sending HTTP response (the time specified in "Date" HTTP header).

+* Problem: Unable to start ASP.NET Core application InProcess in IIS.
+  * Solution: All our apps and services should be configured to run OutOfProcess.
+InProcess hosting model is not tested and requires to every app run in own Application Pool.

+* Problem: Auth service failed to start with `InvalidOperationException: No service for type 'LiveManager' has been registered`.
+  * Solution: Very likely some exception was thrown during `ConfigureServices()` method in `Startup` class.
+These exceptions are not propagated to `Program` class, so this exception is not logged.